How to Build and Use a Subsonic Wind Tunnel

 - This part of the wind tunnel is dependent upon how much scrap wood you have available to you, and what kind of force sensors you will use.
 Talk to your mechanically inclined helper about what design you should go with, and figure out the best way to build it.
 What you absolutely need is a Base that will strongly support the Test Section, and that will be large enough that it cannot easily tip over.
 Because of this, you will most likely want a board for the Base with dimensions of about 1.5' x 2' so that it is just as long as the Test Section, but slightly wider.
 You also want to have two legs that connect the Test Section to its Base, and they should be near the front and back ends of the Test Section.
 Refer back to Figure 1A.

 - Before you attach the Test Section to its Base, you need to make a decision.
 You will be running a rod, or some sort of mounting object, through the bottom board of the Test Section, in order to mount a model.
-This object will attach to the force sensors below it.
+This object will attach to the force sensors underneath it.
 Decide on what kind of hole you need in the bottom of the Test Section, through which your object will be inserted, and decide if it will be easier to make the hole before or after the Test Section is attached to the Base.
 For the Science Buddies wind tunnel, we used a threaded rod with a small diameter, so a small circular hole was drilled in the bottom of the Test Section.
 Whatever you use, make sure that the hole is large enough so that the rod does not touch the sides of the hole, even when the fan is turned on.
 This will disturb the sensor readings and produce inaccurate results.

 - Also, you need to figure out the best way to attach your force sensors.
 You will need two—one for lift and one for drag.
 You absolutely must have right angles (as perfect as you can make them) between the drag sensor and your connection rod, so that no component of the lift force affects the drag measurement.
 See Figure 1A for the example from the Science Buddies wind tunnel.
 Notice how one sensor is mounted so that the rod comes straight up out of it (lift sensor) and the other is mounted so that its rod is perpendicular to the other force rod (drag sensor).